slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 Candidate Releases
 ==================

-Results from each development iteration (sprint) are packaged into candidate releases.
+Results from each development cycle are packaged into candidate releases.
 We welcome feedback on these releases; however, these are **not** supported and **not** recommended for production deployments.

 v3.3 (candidate) - 12 May 2016
 ------------------------------